 Adwords and SEO are not conflicting tactics, they both complement each other nicely.
 You should be running Adwords campaigns to generate those immediate short-term leads while creating content and enhancing SEO for longer term more sustainable success.

 Need help with either or both?
-Get in touch with Digital Squad today on 0800 111 246 – the Authority on SEO in NZ.
+Get in touch with Digital Squad today on 0800 111 246 – the Authority on SEO in Auckland and NZ.